 Can you create professional reports & invoices?

 First and foremost, you’re an artist.
 You should be focusing on your art, not worrying about how to make and format reports for your galleries and clients.

-Find an art management software that can use your inventory list to create professional-looking inventory reports, portfolio pages, gallery labels, invoices, consignments, and more with the click of a button.
+Find an art management software that can use your inventory list to create professional-looking inventory reports, portfolio pages, gallery labels, invoices, consignments, expense reports, and more with the click of a button.
 You should be able to choose which information is included to customize your report to specific projects.
 Clients will be impressed, and you will be back to the studio in a flash.

 Can you manage your schedule?

 A solid art inventory management system will have the ability to take your location and competition dates and create a schedule.
 That way, you can keep on top of all your important to-dos and never miss a deadline.